CoderDojoNederland/Website/README.md

 # What to do?

-We keep track of stuff to do in the [Gitgub Issue](https://github.com/CoderDojoNederland/website/issues) list.
+We keep track of stuff to do in the [GitHub Issue](https://github.com/CoderDojoNederland/website/issues) list.
 Here you can mainly see 2 different categories; Bugs & Ideas.
 Both can either be reported or accepted.
 The accepted ones are ready to be picked up, the reported ones are ready to be discussed and then accepted / rejected.

 # How to Contribute